maurofaccin/DataCovVac/README.md

 ### Tweet IDs

-The file `data/tids.txt.gz` contains the list of tweets and retweets IDs used in the above publication.
+The file `data/tids.XX.txt.gz` contains the list of tweets and retweets IDs used in the above publication, splitted in chunks of 2M IDs.

 ### Vaccine-critical and News media URLs